bhattlab/phanta/README.md

 Pinto, Y., Chakraborty, M., Jain, N. et al. Phage-inclusive profiling of human gut microbiomes with Phanta.
 Nat Biotechnol (2023). https://doi.org/10.1038/s41587-023-01799-4 https://www.nature.com/articles/s41587-023-01799-4

+# Updates
+* 18 Aug 2023 - Thanks to Phanta user @telatin, we now have added a runner script (run_phanta.py) to the root of this repository.
+This runner script may simplify regular Phanta execution.
+For usage instructions, please see [RUNNER.md](https://github.com/bhattlab/phanta/blob/main/RUNNER.md).
+Please note that we have not tested this extensively and we recommend reading through the below information before trying to execute Phanta with the runner script.

 # Table of contents
 1. [Quick Start](#quick-start)
 	* [Installation](#installation)